 Here are some of the facts that will help you understand the benefits of homemade natural deodorants.

-It does not contain chemicals that blocks sweat:
+It does not contain chemicals that block sweat:

 Using common deodorants can cause different skin issues:

-Since common deodorants works by blocking your pores, this means that your sweat stays under your skin.
-This can cause irritation and an uneven texture on your underarms.
+Since common deodorants work by blocking your pores, this means that your sweat stays under your skin.
+This can cause irritation and uneven texture on your underarms.
 On the other hand, natural homemade deodorants are created using natural ingredients that can help smoothen the skin while leaving it odorless.

 Homemade natural deodorants are much cheaper: